 How the pandemic punched a hole in US employee engagement

-In our latest WORKTECH Wednesday Briefing, we look at a sharp reverse in employee engagement in American companies after years of progress and challenge the idea there will be a ‘new normal’
+There has been a sharp reverse in employee engagement in American companies after years of progress - there may be trouble ahead

 After several years of bad news for US employers, the top-line figures on employee engagement were finally starting to shift in the right direction before the pandemic struck.
 According to a Gallop poll of 4,700 US employees conducted in 2019, more than a third of US workers (35 per cent) were categorised as ‘engaged’ – that is, committed to their company and enthusiastic about their work and workplace.
 This was the highest figure since Gallup began tracking the metric in 2000.